ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-the-asus-x59gl-heat-issue.md

 I looked for several things: a similar cpu, with the same TDP, and a reasonable price.

-I decided to upgrade the processor from an [Intel Pentium T3200](http://www.cpu-world.com/sspec/SL/SLAVG.html) to an [Intel Core 2 Duo T9400](http://www.cpu-world.com/sspec/SL/SLGEK.html).
+I decided to upgrade the processor to an [Intel Core 2 Duo T9400](http://www.cpu-world.com/sspec/SL/SLGEK.html).

 After plugging the cpu in the socket, adding heat paste, hitting power, the laptop did nothing.

-After plugging in the old cpu, making a BIOS update from version 208 to [version 222](https://dlcdnets.asus.com/pub/ASUS/nb/F5GL/F5GLAS222.zip) the new cpu was recognized.
+After plugging in the [old cpu](http://www.cpu-world.com/sspec/SL/SLAVG.html), making a BIOS update from version 208 to [version 222](https://dlcdnets.asus.com/pub/ASUS/nb/F5GL/F5GLAS222.zip) the new cpu was recognized.

 ## Software

+ThrottleStop is an application designed to monitor and correct the CPU throttling that are being used on many laptop computers.

+Some laptops are using clock modulation and multiplier reductions to lower the performance and power consumption of your computer.

+This is done deliberately to allow your computer to run cooler.

 ### Install and configure ThrottleStop